dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 ## Monitor the signals through the Logic Analyzer

 At this point you should have the executable running on the DA14531 and the Logic Analyzer connected to the proper pins while the analyzer software runs.
-Depending on the packet rules applied the below traces indicate the behaviour of the signals.
+Depending on the packet rules applied the below traces indicate the behavior of the signals.

 1. ### Priority on BLE advertising packets.
 The current trace demonstrates the state of the signals when BLE advertising packets are prioritized over 24G requests.